cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 For example, for 128-bit security, b >= 256 bits; in this case, SHA256 would be an appropriate choice for H.

-Ensuring that the hash2base output is a uniform random element of F requires care, even when H outputs a uniformly random string.
+Ensuring that the hash\_to\_base output is a uniform random element of F requires care, even when H outputs a uniformly random string.
 For example, if H=SHA256 and F is a field of characteristic p = 2^255 - 19, then the result of reducing H(msg) (a 256-bit integer) modulo p is slightly more likely